-In the digital age it can be difficult to determine where an employer’s obligations regarding workplace bullying begins and ends.
-More and more workplaces are embracing external work arrangements and online communication platforms, opening up new arenas for bullying to occur – social media being among the more challenging to monitor.
+In the digital age it can be difficult to determine where an employer’s obligations regarding bullying in the workplace begins and ends.
+More and more workplaces are embracing external work arrangements and online communication platforms, opening up new arenas for bullying to occur – social media bullying in the workplace is among the more challenging areas to monitor.

 In this case the Full Bench of Fair Work Commission was asked to determine whether particular incidents constituted workplace bullying as defined by section 789FD of the Fair Work Act 2009 (Cth) (“the Act”), which states:

 - A worker is bullied at work if:

 - while the worker is at work in a constitutionally-covered business:

 repeatedly behaves unreasonably towards the worker, or a group of workers of which the worker is a member; and